 DESIGN / SELECTION

-Carpenter & Paterson (Asia) Limited offers a specialist service, based on many years’ experience of the design and application of slide bearings.
+We offer a specialist service based on many years of experience in designing and applying slide bearings.
 Low friction slide plates with a coefficient of friction less than 0.1 are available.
 They are designed specifically for the loads and movements required.
 The standard slide plate assemblies SLB01 to SLB10 (pages 4-6) are designed

 to operate efficiently at the loadings shown.